God of War: Ghost of Sparta: Development

 Dana Jan stated the reason they chose to have the game take place between God of War and God of War II was because "It seemed to make a lot of sense to fill in that void."
 Jan said with some scenes, "the team wasn't sure how gamers would react" because "God of War usually doesn't slow...down" and the team "worried if these scenes would be captivating enough to keep player interested and still feel like God of War."
 For puzzles, Jan stated that they tried to make the outcomes unexpected because players assume that they will have to "push something, carry a body or smash something with [the] blades."
 Hinting at a possible future installment from Ready at Dawn, Jan stated that he is "intrigued" by the flashbacks in God of War and God of War II and that "There's definitely a back story to Kratos that nobody's touched on."
 For the character Deimos, Jan stated that the first reference was actually in the Chains of Olympus finale.
 In the game, Helios states "Do you think that they'll survive?" and Athena says "They must."
 Jan said that this line was "purposefully put" in that game and that there are also references to Deimos in God of War III.
 He confirmed that Kratos and Deimos are not twins and that while Kratos' father is Zeus, "Deimos' father is more of a mystery."
 He confirmed that a character named Dominus appears in the game (Kratos' original name) and "the scene featuring a soldier named Dominus was a nod to that."
 He also stated that he does not know where God of War: Betrayal fits chronologically in the series.

 Several voice actors returned to reprise their roles from previous installments, including Terrence C. Carson, Erin Torpey, Gideon Emery, Steven Blum, Paul Eiding, and Linda Hunt, who voiced Kratos, Athena, Poseidon, Ares, the gravedigger, and the narrator, respectively.
-Actors Mark Deklin and Arthur Burghardt voiced the characters of Deimos and Thanatos, respectively.
+Actors Mark Deklin, Deanne Hurstold, and Arthur Burghardt voiced the characters of Deimos, Callisto and Thanatos, respectively.
 During flashbacks to Kratos' childhood, Antony Del Rio, Bridger Zadina, and Jennifer Hale provided the respective voices of Kratos, Deimos, and Callisto.
 Both Erin Torpey and Jennifer Hale voiced the character Erinys via overdubbed voices.
 Josh Keaton, who had previously voiced the loyal Spartan soldier (credited as the Last Spartan), did not return to reprise the role, and as such, Gideon Emery voiced the character in addition to Poseidon.
 Series veteran Fred Tatasciore voiced the characters Lanaeus, King Midas, and the minor role of Zeus.
 The voice directors were Kris Zimmerman and Gordon Hunt.